Skip to main content

 • “[spoiler] Takuya, which is the main character that we're stuck with throughout the whole game, never (this is important) had any character development.”

-The game offers significant replayability, particularly through its epilogue, which provides a distinct experience after collecting all 10 jewels.
-While some players desire an option for original graphics, the remake effectively captures the essence of the characters and scenes, complemented by engaging music and gameplay that encourages multiple playthroughs.
+The game offers significant replayability, particularly through the epilogue that provides a distinct experience after collecting all 10 jewels.
+While some players desire an option for original graphics, the remake effectively captures the essence of the characters and scenes, complemented by engaging gameplay and music.
+Overall, the combination of story and gameplay elements contributes to its replay value.

 • “Once you get all 10 jewels, you are transported to the epilogue, which is another lengthy playthrough in itself.
 It's quite a different experience from the main game, so this game definitely has a lot of replay value.”